REGEXP_SUBSTR

 positiondefines from which position the search shall begin (starting with 1). - The optional positive number

 occurrencedefines which occurrence shall be searched for.
 Please note that the search of the second occurrence begins at the first character after the first occurrence.
-REGEXP_SUBSTR(string,pattern)is similar toREGEXP_SUBSTR(string,pattern,1,1).- For additional information, see functions SUBSTR[ING], REGEXP_INSTR, and REGEXP_REPLACE and the predicate [NOT] REGEXP_LIKE.
+REGEXP_SUBSTR(string,pattern)is similar toREGEXP_SUBSTR(string,pattern,1,1).- See also functions SUBSTR[ING], REGEXP_INSTR, REGEXP_REPLACE REGEXP_COUNT, and the predicate [NOT] REGEXP_LIKE.

 Example